getZION/relay-dev/README.md

 # Zion Relay v2

-The new Zion relay server.
+The new Zion relay server for decentralized social media and messaging.

 ## Features
 - Save messages and media via [Identity Hubs](https://identity.foundation/identity-hub/spec/) and IPFS